 Powerful simulation and gradual rollout

-Flipping the switch on an AI that will interact with your team and your projects can be a little nerve-wracking.
-You need to be confident that it’s going to work as expected before you set it live.
+Flipping the switch on an AI that will interact with your projects can be a big step.
+You need to be confident that it's going to work as expected before you set it live.

 Comparing Jira AI copilot tools and pricing

-Trying to compare AI tools can be tricky because vendors use all sorts of different pricing models.
-Some charge per user, others charge per AI action, and some bundle it into expensive enterprise plans.
+Trying to compare AI tools can be tricky because vendors use various pricing models.
+Jira offers robust, tiered plans for Atlassian Intelligence, while others charge per user or per AI action.
 Here’s a quick breakdown to help make sense of it.

 This video demonstrates how Atlassian Intelligence can be used to generate stories and subtasks, showcasing a key feature of a Jira AI copilot.